Workplace-based assessment program

 A mini–CEX involves observation of you performing a consultation.
 This is delivered remotely via Microsoft Teams by an experienced ME.
 You don't have to download any software for this.

 Once completed, your assessor can immediately discuss the consultation with you, providing feedback and ideas for further development.
+It is encouraged that your supervisor and ME have a brief discussion about your progress at the start or end of a WBA that includes a mini-CEX.

 You should talk to your practice manager to ensure bookings are made at no more than two patients per hour.
 This allows for a standard appointment time of 15 minutes, plus 15 minutes of self-reflection and feedback with your ME.
-Please make sure reception staff advise patients that a ME will be present during the consult, and obtain patients' consent.
+Please make sure reception staff advise patients that a ME will be present during the consult and obtain the patients' consent.

 Reception staff must print out a patient consent form on the day of the assessment and hand them to each patient as they arrive.
 All patients must sign the consent form prior to the start of the consultation.
 These are to be stored on the patient file at your practice.